tlk00/BitMagic/README.md

 data-parallel structures.
 High-performance is a priority!

 - SSE2    - Intel SSE2 command set is supported, but gets gradually phased out, no new algorithms and compute kernels
-- SSE4.2  - Supported
+- SSE4.2  - Supported and also adds use of x86 POPCNT
-- AVX2     - Supported and recommended as fastest for high-performance systems
+- AVX2    - Supported plus POPCNT plus BMI1/BMI2 (best performance!)
 - AVX-512 - Work in progress.
 Some algorithms are ready(and stable), but we cannot get performance right (yet).
             AVX-512 projects using BitMagic for now should just use AVX2 mode (it is compatible).